Sumanthjois/DataBox/README.md

   * Data: is the class which will help you to do all type of interactions with the DataBase.
   * Database_Url: is the url of the Database you want to connect to.
   * TableName: is the table you want to insert data into.
-  * values: is of type Map. for example:
+  * values: is of type Map.
+For example:

    ```
                                Map values = new TreeMap();